Table of Contents

 • 5.
 Universal Power Adapter

 Don’t wait until you get to your international destination to buy a universal power adapter!
-This is an essential packing item so that you can charge your phone, laptop and other devices wherever you go.
-For avid travelers, a universal adapter is a great investment, as it works in over 100 different countries
+This is an essential packing item so that you can charge your phone, laptop, and other devices wherever you go.
+For avid travelers, a universal adapter is a great investment, as it works in over 100 different countries and comes with a lifetime replacement guarantee.

 Adapter Plug Ports